 Complex supply chains are flooded with stakeholders who have conflicting goals and objectives.
-From business and IT stakeholders to customer service and manufacturing representatives, how information is digested and the speed it is shared varies based on the mission of these individual silos.
+From business and IT stakeholders, to customer service and manufacturing reps, how information is digested and the speed it is shared varies based on the mission of these individual silos.
 To truly regain control within the supply chain, you must focus on what makes each silo unique and break down those individual walls to create connected, automated processes.

 Establish a Common Language

 Rationalizing all of your organization’s data with a universal code of measurement is the first step on the road to establishing a common logic or language to manage your supply chain.
 Think about what is relevant to your end customer, such as product weight, speed or volume, and set those standards across every part of the supply chain.

 Next, create process steps so they follow a clear format that is tied to this unit of measure in real time.
 After this sequence is established, create automated processes that remain transparent during each individual stage.
 By keeping this transparency and clearly monitoring how it is progressing in the face of external and internal factors, you can make improvements along the way — regardless of the unique qualities of the operational silos.